shown in other instead.

 Toggles displaying of occlusion query boxes.

-Toggles displaying of the buffer used for occluders in the Scene viewport.
+Toggles displaying of the buffer used for occluders in the Editor Viewport.

 Toggles displaying of textures filling GBuffer.

 Displaying bound boxes for scene objects can be helpful in many cases.
-To show or hide axis-aligned bounding boxes for the objects in your virtual world, choose The Helpers -> Show Borders.
+To show or hide axis-aligned bounding boxes for the objects in your virtual world, choose The Helpers -> Object Bounds.

 Selected Node Info#

 Sometimes you might need additional information on the nodes you work with.
 To toggle displaying of additional information for the selected node, choose Helpers -> Show Selected Node Info.
 The following information will be displayed near the selected node, depending on its type:

 - Object Type : Name